ADSP-AIML/AIM-AI/_posts/2023-12-30-december-activities.md

 ### Continuous Activities Throughout the Month:
 * Regular coordination meetings for year-end activities.
-* Documentation and archival of all research data and findings from 2023.
+* Documentation and archival of research data and findings from 2023.
 * Continuous communication for seamless transition into the new year.

 ### Key Objectives for December: